mikehostetler/amplify/docs/amplify.core.md

 Remove a subscription.

 * `topic`: The topic being unsubscribed from.
+* [`context`]: If provided, only subscriptions with a matching context will be unsubscribed.
 * `callback`: The callback that was originally subscribed.

 <pre><code>amplify.publish( string topic, ... )</code></pre>